CommonChem/CommonChem/spec.md

 - The hydrogen has a charge or isotope number
 - The hydrogen does not have exactly one bond to a non-hydrogen atom

-Tetrahedral stereochemistry is specified using the `parity` field.
+Tetrahedral stereochemistry is specified using the `stereo` field.
 The order of the bonded atom neighbors is given by their relative order in the molecule's `atoms` array.
 If the atom has a non-zero `hcount` the hydrogen is considered to be the first atom neighbor in the order.
-Looking towards the chiral center from the first atom neighbor, the remaining neighbors occur in a clockwise (`parity` of `1`) or anti-clockwise (`parity` of `-1`) direction.
+Looking towards the chiral center from the first atom neighbor, the remaining neighbors occur in a clockwise (`cw`) or counter-clockwise (`ccw`) direction.

 Atom coordinates are specified using the [`conformers`](#Conformer) molecule field.